CLI

 to apply the plan and execute the backfill:

-Line 8 of the output shows that SQLMesh applied the change to sqlmesh_example__dev.incremental_model
+Line 8 of the output shows that SQLMesh applied the change and evaluated sqlmesh_example__dev.incremental_model

 SQLMesh did not need to backfill anything for the full_model